james-world/test-checklists/.github/pull_request_template.md

 - [ ] The purpose of the PR is clear, and it has been tested to work locally or in CI as far as possible.
 - [ ] Changes are cleanly separated into distinct [properly named commits](https://imburse.atlassian.net/wiki/spaces/DEV/pages/523665529/Commit+Messages), each with a clear comment and purpose.
 - [ ] [Logging Standards](https://imburse.atlassian.net/wiki/spaces/DEV/pages/592281609/Observability+Standards) have been followed.
+- [ ] Unit and integration tests have been added to provide appropriate coverage of the committed changes.